A dangerous bleeding in the brain can be the cause of a sudden and severe headache that comes on during weightlifting.

 If the pain goes away, it’s not a torn aneurysm.
 It’s likely an exertional headache.

-These are harmless though can be painful enough to stop the workout.
+These are harmless, though they can be painful enough to stop the workout.
 They can last briefly to a few days and are often throbbing.

 The throbbing nature does not mean it’s any more serious than if it were not throbbing.